LEARN JAPANESE WITH PIMSLEUR

 Visa exemptions for Brazilian and Japanese tourists came into effect at the end of September this year.
 According to the new measure, the period for staying in the countries is up to 90 days, valid until September 29, 2026.

-The maximum time extends to all Brazilians who have common passaporte with chip (passaporte with IC chip) issued since 2011 by the Brazilian government.
-Those who do not have a document with a chip must obtain a visa, as well as anyone going to the Asian country with the aim of working.
+The maximum time applies to all Brazilians who have a common passport with chip (passaporte com chip-IC) issued since 2011 by the Brazilian government.
+Those who do not have the chip document must obtain a visa, as well as anyone going to the Asian country with the aim of working.
 According to the federal government, this change allows for an increase in the entry of Japanese tourists and bilateral trade.

 Brazilians who travel to Japan should aim for sightseeing, visiting family, participating in lectures or related topics.